 In North America, slavery existed in every colony at the time of the American Revolution.
 It was finally put on the road to extinction in Massachusetts in 1783 by a court decision citing the state’s recent constitution.
 Despite that decision, there is evidence that people were still kept in bondage for at least another decade.

-Today, we can access this history through the house and people associated with Longfellow House-Washington’s Headquarters National Historic Site over its long history.
-In the following series of articles, we will examine in detail specific periods of intersection between the history of slavery and the history of this Cambridge mansion.
-Among the first topics we will tackle will be the Vassall family, the people responsible for the house’s construction, and the people they enslaved here; George Washington and his lifelong relationship with the institution; and the Antebellum efforts of the Longfellows and their friends to finally rid the nation of the great stain on its character and the tensions that resulted in New England society.
-Please follow us on this journey of discovery.
+Today, we can access this history through the people associated with Longfellow House-Washington’s Headquarters National Historic Site over its long history.
+In the following series, we will examine periods of intersection between the history of slavery and the history of this Cambridge mansion.
+Among the first topics we will tackle will be the Vassall family, the people responsible for the house’s construction, and the people they enslaved here; George Washington and his lifelong relationship with the institution; and the Antebellum efforts of the Longfellows and their friends to support abolition and the tensions that resulted in New England society.
+Please join us on this journey of discovery.